Florune/florune-documentation/src/terms.md

 ## **2. “As-Is” and “As-Available” Disclaimer**

-Florune and all related components—including smart contracts, escrow systems, APIs, SDKs, and UI—are provided strictly:
+Florune and all related components—including smart contracts, APIs, ABIs, and UI—are provided strictly:

 * **“AS IS”**
 * **“AS AVAILABLE”**